ZivSimchoni/ZivSimchoni/README.md

 ### Hi there! 👋🏽

 My name is Ziv.
-I'm a developer and Junior PM.
+I'm a Junior PM.

 -   💬 Motto: